Tomorrow X Together discography

-Formed by Big Hit Entertainment, the group made its debut in March 2019 with the extended play (EP) The Dream Chapter: Star, which debuted and peaked at number one on the South Korean Gaon Album Chart—it was certified Platinum by the Korea Music Content Association (KMCA) in November 2020.
-The EP entered the Billboard 200 in the United States at number 140 as the highest-charting debut album by any male K-pop group at the time, and also achieved number-one on the World Albums chart, while its lead single "Crown" topped the World Digital Songs chart, making TXT the fastest K-pop group to appear on and simultaneously lead both World rankings.
-The group released its first studio album, The Dream Chapter: Magic, on October 21, 2019.
-The album sold more than 124,000 copies in its first week and became TXT's second number-one on the Gaon Album Chart.
-It was the group's first work to debut on Billboard's Heatseekers Albums chart, entering at number six.
+Formed by Big Hit Entertainment, Tomorrow X Together made its debut in March 2019 with the extended play (EP) The Dream Chapter: Star, which debuted and peaked at number one on the South Korean Gaon Album Chart—it was certified Platinum by the Korea Music Content Association (KMCA) in November 2020.
+The EP entered the Billboard 200 in the United States at number 140 as the highest-charting debut album by any male K-pop group at the time, and also achieved number-one on the World Albums chart, while its lead single "Crown" topped the World Digital Songs chart, making Tomorrow X Together the fastest K-pop band to appear on and simultaneously lead both World rankings.
+The band released its first studio album, The Dream Chapter: Magic, on October 21, 2019.
+The album sold more than 124,000 copies in its first week and became Tomorrow X Together's second number-one on the Gaon Album Chart.
+It was the band's first work to debut on Billboard's Heatseekers Albums chart, entering at number six.
 Four of the album's eight tracks entered the World Digital Songs chart—lead single "9 and Three Quarters (Run Away)" debuted at number two, while the other three songs charted at numbers 16, 18, and 21 respectively.
 The album received Platinum certification from the KMCA in September 2020.